MohamedKhalif88/makrecipe/README.md

-# testing specs for Recipe:
+# testing specs for Chefs:

-* name: string
+* chefname: string
-* summary: text
-* description: text
+* email: string

-* -name must be present
-* -name must be between 5 characters and less than 100 characters
-* -summary must be present
-* -summary must be between 10 characters and less than 150 characters
-* -description must be present
+ -chefname must be present
-* -description must be between 20 characters and less than 500 characters
-* -chef_id must be present
+ -chefname must be between 3 characters and 40 characters -email must be present
+ -email must be unique (will be used for login later) -email must be valid